TOP FIVE FREQUENTLY ASKED QUESTIONS

 Calcium chloride or rock salt can be used to melt ice and snow on Trex decking.
 Care should be taken to rinse off when the weather makes this practical.
 Use plastic shovels (never metal) to remove snow and ice.
 A metal shovel can possibly chip the decking surface and void the warranty.

 How can I clean my Trex Transcend or Trex Select railing?
 Top

-For color transfer issues (color transfer can happen when baluster spacers rub against balusters during installation), use Mr. Clean®, Magic Eraser® Original or Magic Eraser® Extra Power to help remove this.
-For small surface scratches, marks or scuffs, use Dupli-Color Scratch Seal® Clear Sealer Pen.
+For color transfer issues (color transfer can happen when baluster spacers rub against balusters during installation), use Mr. Clean®, Magic Eraser® Original or Magic Eraser® Extra Power for spot removal.
+For small surface scratches, marks or scuffs, try Plexus® Plastic Cleaner.
 Never use acetone or other solvents on Transcend or Select railing.

 Trex requires that you use only the Trex transformer supplied with our lighting.
 Using any other transformer voids the warranty.

 Can I install Trex® DeckLighting™ on my own?
 Top